memcachier/docs/heroku_articles/flask-memcache.md

 (venv) $ pip install Flask
 ```

 Now that we've installed the Flask framework, we can add our app code.
-We'll
-create a task list that allows you to add and remove tasks.
+Let's create a task list that allows you to add and remove tasks.

-Flask is very flexible in the way you can structure your application.
-Let us add
+Flask is very flexible in the way you structure your application.
+Let's add
 a minimal skeleton to get started.
-First, we create an app in
+First, create an app in
 `task_list/__init__.py`:

 ```python